bgoonz/docs-collection/github/github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/index.md

 ---
 title: Configuring identity and access management for your enterprise account
-intro: 'You can manage SAML single sign-on and team synchronization for your enterprise.'
+intro: "You can manage SAML single sign-on and team synchronization for your enterprise."
-product: '{% data reusables.gated-features.enterprise-accounts %}'
+product: "{% data reusables.gated-features.enterprise-accounts %}"
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Enterprise
 children: